Monash End-to-End Rural Cohort

 Dean’s Rural List

-The same follow-up email will give you details about applying for the Dean's Rural List if you meet those criteria.
+If you grew up in a regional area, you could be eligible for the Dean’s Rural List, which can help boost your chances of getting an interview for entry into medicine.
+The same follow-up email will give you details about applying for the Dean's Rural List if you meet this criteria.

 Learn more about the Dean’s Rural List

-Check the key dates on the MD website for more information about the process.
+Check the key dates on the MD website for more information about this process.

 Ready to embark on a journey to become a rural doctor?